Sovereign Council of New France: Conflict and the regulation of alcohol

 A challenge that influenced the development of the Sovereign Council was the regulation of alcohol traded with Natives.
 Bishop François de Laval had called for an outright prohibition on the sale of alcohol to Indigenous Peoples in the early 1660s, and conflict between the Church and Jesuits on one hand and the Governor on the other is argued to have contributed to the establishment of the Council.
-The Council eventually agreed with the Bishop’s demands, but with a fine as opposed to a harsher punishment for conviction initially, but the issue would remain open.
+The Council eventually agreed to the Bishop's demands, but with a fine, as opposed to a harsher punishment for conviction initially, but the issue would remain open.

-Prohibition of alcohol transactions to Aboriginals was an important cause to the Church, who was fearful of Native drunkenness.
+Prohibition of alcohol transactions with Aboriginals was an important cause to the Church, which was fearful of Native drunkenness.
 However, the majority of the Council was not willing to prosecute violators to the full extent of the legislation.

 Led by intendant Jean Talon, the Council then legalized the trade – not for moral reasons, but to increase profits of colonial subjects.
 An interim period followed where the Sovereign Council refused to mete out any sentences for the crimes, but the Church would excommunicate suspected traders.
 The activity did regain its illicit status, but the number of cases of the activity that made prosecution was trending downwards significantly throughout the later 18th century.
 Traffic of alcohol to Natives was only a minor crime by the mid-18th century.